Decentralized Autoregressive Generation: Theoretical Analysis

 \subsection{Decentralization}

-The above formalization automatically makes Theorem \ref{theorem1} true for autoregressive sampling.
-Now, similar to \citep{mcallister2025decentralizeddiffusionmodels}, if we define a target distribution $X_1$ as a union of disjoint clusters $S_k,\quad k\in\{1,2,\dots,K\}$, we can rewrite Equation \ref{eq:9} as follows:
+In this subsection, we demonstrate that the Discrete Flow Matching training objective can be decentralized, and, by extension, that autoregressive sampling is also decentralizable.
+Specifically, we formally represent the global probability generating velocity as a linear combination of independent expert velocities.
+Because autoregressive sampling was proven to be an instance of Discrete Flow Matching in Subsection \ref{subsec:ars}, this mathematical decomposition automatically establishes that the autoregressive sampling objective is fully decentralizable.
+This finalizes our theoretical framework, completing our overarching proof that the decentralized training objective is mathematically equivalent to the centralized baseline.

-The inner sum is called an expert flow, and the outer sum is called a router.
-The equation above simply means that theoretically, the overall generating probability velocity is represented as a weighted sum of expert flows.
+The formalization from Subsection \ref{subsec:ars} automatically makes Theorem \ref{theorem1} true for autoregressive sampling.
+Now, similar to \citet{mcallister2025decentralizeddiffusionmodels}, if we define a target distribution $X_1$ as a union of disjoint clusters $S_k,\quad k\in\{1,2,\dots,K\}$, we can rewrite Equation \ref{eq:9} as follows:

-If we assume that data is sampled from the clusters with equal probabilities and that clusters are convex (i.e. if $X_1\in S_k$, then $X_t\in S_k\quad \forall t$), then the above formula simplifies to:
+The inner sum is called an expert velocity, and the weighting coefficient is called a router.
+The equation above simply means that theoretically, the overall generating probability velocity is represented as a weighted sum of expert velocities.